 Unpaid charges are not just accounting noise.
 In a co-ownership building, arrears can affect liquidity, supplier payments, planned works and trust between owners.

-The property manager's role is to make the situation readable, follow up early, keep proof and show the board what happened and what comes next.
+The property manager's role is to follow up early, keep evidence, and show the board clearly what happened and what comes next.

 1. Identify exactly what is unpaid